azmy60/openprofile/README.md

 # OpenProfile

-Open-source resume builder with markdown support :tada: made with simplicity in mind ✨.
+Open-source resume builder made with simplicity in mind ✨.

 ## Development